TheC00lestK1dd/TheC00lestK1dd/README.md

 your best method of talking to me would most likely be whisper ,, as I get distracted really easily , or might be offtab .
 I may not respond to the whisper immediately , though , as I may not see it ..
 I promise I'm not ignoring you !!

-you can cuddle me freely , it is heavily encouraged due to my cuddle comfort !
-I prefer to be in the back , but I can be in the front too , I don't really mind either way , just a preference .
+please cuddle me , it is encouraged due to my comfort towards cuddling !
+I prefer to be in the back , but I can be in the front too , I don't really mind either way .

 I love roleplaying ,, I will gladly roleplay with you if you ask or even drag me into an ongoing one !!
 I can be embarrassed by how I roleplay though ..